 The plant is native to warm subtropical to tropical eastern Asia, from Japan and China south to Indonesia.
-Konnyaku has been known in Japan since the sixth century as a medicinal food and it has been eaten for 1500 years.
+Since the sixth century, the Japanese have consumed it as a medicinal food.

 Different Types of Konnyaku

-Ito-Konnnyaku (糸こんにゃく) or Shirataki (白滝 or しらたき) is a gelatinous konnnyaku mixture that has been shaped into noodles and they come in both grey and white color.
-Ito Konnyaku is used in Kansai (Osaka) area while Shirataki is used in Kanto (Tokyo) area.
+- Ito-Konnnyaku (糸こんにゃく) or Shirataki (白滝 or しらたき) are konnyaku noodles.
+It can either be grey or white.
+It is used in Kansai (Osaka) area, and shirataki is used in Kanto (Tokyo) area.

 How To Cook Konnyaku

-Cook from cold water: Konnyaku lose more moisture with this method.
+Cook from cold water: Konnyaku loses more moisture with this method.
 Hence, the texture will be firmer and chewier.
 Once boiling, cook for 2-3 minutes and drain.

-Cook in boiling water: Cook in boiling water for 2-3 minutes.
-The unique smell will go away and the texture will be more giggly and tender.
+Cook in boiling water: Boil for 2-3 minutes.
+The unique smell will disappear and the texture will be more jiggly and tender.

 You can find konnyaku and shirataki at the Japanese/Asian grocery stores and some health stores.
 Store the packages in the fridge.
 It will last for 30-90 days if unopened.